 Atlanta Falcons at Tampa Bay Buccaneers ()

 The Super Bowl champion Bucs get to open the season at home on Thursday, then rest for 10 days before welcoming the Falcons to town in Week 2.
 This is a huge advantage for Tampa Bay, which did not lose a game after Week 12 last season.
-It’s not a shocker that the Bucs are huge favorites and now that Julio Jones is gone from Atlanta, we certainly have to wonder if the Falcons can keep up offensively.
+It’s not a shocker that the Bucs are huge favorites and now that we saw the Falcons in action, we certainly have to wonder if the Falcons can keep up offensively.